-The median yearly household income in the U.S. is right at \$60,000.
-For family households (the Census Bureau defines a "household" as "people, related or unrelated, living under the same roof"; "families" are people related by birth, marriage or adoption, and living under the same roof, and families often have two wage earners), the median yearly income is almost \$78,000.
-You can see the information for household income in the following chart, and look at page two of the publication, "Income and Poverty in the United States, 2017," for more information on family income.
+The median yearly household income in the U.S. is right at \$68,000.
+For family households (the Census Bureau defines a "household" as "people, related or unrelated, living under the same roof"; "families" are people related by birth, marriage or adoption, and living under the same roof, and families often have two wage earners), the median yearly income is almost \$87,000.
+You can see the information for individual and household income in the following charts, and look at page three of the publication, "Income and Poverty in the U.S.," for more information on income.